Banner_Open_innovation.webp

 But how would you bring together these different organisations if they typically work in silos?

 Well, this is a huge part of what we do here at EIT Food.
-We’re one of those ecosystems that apply open innovations systematically.
-We have a growing network of different partners from key industry players, agrifood startups, research centres and universities across Europe.
-We have online and offline spaces – from our events to EIT Food ‘marketplaces’ and regional innovation hubs – for these different organisations to connect both on pan-European and local level.
+We’re one of those ecosystems that systematically applies open innovations.
+We have a growing network of different partners, from key industry players to agrifood startups, research centres, and universities across Europe.
+We have online and offline spaces—from our events to EIT Food ‘marketplaces’ and regional innovation hubs—for these different organisations to connect on a pan-European and local level.

 Another barrier to open innovation that I should mention is lack of trust between different organisations.
 A lot of times you have smaller players that could be solution providers for larger ones that are looking for solutions.
 You need spaces for them to get acquainted with each other so that trust can grow.
 We all need to work together as allies, as a team, to make our food system better.